 The end year of a series is more complicated.
-In many instances a few more popular books from a series were reprinted long after the series was no longer active.
+In many instances, a few more popular books from a series were reprinted long after the series was no longer active.
 It is rare to find a publisher’s announcement that they have ended a series.
 On this site, I have tried to estimate when a series ended by taking into account the last title published and a significant drop in reprints from the series.
 The end dates are educated guesses in many instances.

 In dating a particular series book, only the minority of series include the actual date of the series reprint.
-Dates are often not included in reprint series books; the lack of a date does not mean the book is a first edition.
+Dates are often not included in reprint series books; the lack of a date does not mean the book is the first edition.
 Indeed, there are few true first editions in these reprint series as most are reprints.
 At best, you have the first reprint edition, which is sometimes noted in the book.

-If included, the date may be a copyright date for title itself or the plates (which is often much earlier than the book was printed).
+If included, the date may be a copyright date for the title itself or the plates (which is often much earlier than the book was printed).

 Dates are in a few cases indicated on the jackets (dated catalogs) or catalogs in the back of the books.

 In general reprint series books are not worth much, especially without a jacket.
 Even with a jacket and in good condition, the book may be rare, and in some cases very rare, but that does not equate to value.
 Sellers often ask a significant price for these books.
 Most of the books documented here were purchased for $10 or less.
-On eBay I am often the only bidder on books from reprint series – even for very scarce old copies with dust jackets.
+On eBay, I am often the only bidder on books from reprint series – even for very scarce old copies with dust jackets.
 Nobody collects 99% of these book series.
 When I pay $5 for an old series book in a nice jacket in an eBay auction, then find several similar copies on used book sites for $50 or $100, I suspect something is askew.
 There are exceptions where reprint series books are worth something:

 Collected Series: for example, the Modern Library and Everyman’s Library.
-More valuable copies include jacketed, older copies and rarities.
+More valuable copies include jacketed older copies and rarities.
 Few other series seem to have organized collectors and information sources.

-Collectable Book/Jacket Design:
+Collectible Book/Jacket Design: